yoonjoung/Shiny_FPDynamicsDiagram/README.md

 There are two files:

 1. dhsapi.csv	: DHS API indicator data for the app.
 It includes ten discontinuation.
 Data access is separated from the main app code, since it contains DHS API user code - until I figure out how to deal with such cases.
 An example code without my user information is available in Appendix A of this paper: http://rpubs.com/YJ_Choi/PAA2020.
+API data are accessed/refreshed periodically.
+Last update was on January 24, 2022.

 2. app.R:
 There are four section: